-This study through content analysis in addressing the research question formulated based on the two cases studied generated five themes: i. emotional expression; ii. triggers and contributing factors; iii. desire for help and support; iv.
-Patterns of Suicidal Expression and v.
-Patterns and Dynamics of Intervention.
-The details are provided as follow:
+This study, through content analysis with a blend of phenomenological approaches, addressed the research question formulated based on the five cases and responses from members and experts on the Facebook platforms studied.
+Consequentially, these five themes were generated: i. emotional expression; ii. triggers and contributing factors; iii. desire for help and support; iv. patterns of suicidal expression; and v. patterns and dynamics of intervention.
+The details are provided as follows:

-Theme 1: Emotional Expressions: Both case studies exhibit intense emotional expressions, such as feelings of regret, emotional pain, hurt, guilt, and sadness.
-These are extracts from the respondents that depict this theme: (a).
+Theme 1: Emotional Expressions: The selected case studies exhibit intense emotional expressions, such as feelings of regret, emotional pain, hurt, guilt, and sadness.
+These extracts from the participants who posted suicide notes: (a).
 "I do a lot of stupid things that I regret, and only a few of my actions are not regretted." (b).
 "I have no feelings anymore, and I cannot love any woman anymore." (c).
 "I believe that life is no longer worth living." (e).
 "I am in a lot of pain, I feel worthless, and I do not know how to heal myself." (f).
 "I simply want someone to listen to me." (g).
 "I feel so much guilt for not acknowledging the pain he was feeling." and (h).
-"Part of my heart is missing, and the only things keeping me alive are his two older brothers and his father."
+"Part of my heart is missing, and the only things keeping me alive are his two older brothers and his father." depict the feeling of intense emotional expressions such as; regret, emotional pain, hurt, guilt, and sadness.

 Theme 2: Triggers and Contributing factors: Case study 1 highlights a broken heart, feeling unloved, and blaming oneself for the current situation.
-Case study 2 reveals the shock and guilt of not acknowledging the pain the individual was suffering.
-The following are extracts from the respondents that depict this theme: (a).
+Case studies 2 and 5 revealed the shock and guilt of not acknowledging the pain the individual was suffering.
+Additionally, the following extracts from the participants who posted suicide notes: (a).
 "The so-called lady of his heart, whom I trust so much, has broken his heart." (b).
 I blamed myself for the current situation." (c).
 I feel so much guilt for not acknowledging the pain my son was feeling." (e).
 "I had become more withdrawn than the year before" and (f).
 "I attributed it to this individual simply being a moody teenager adjusting to the start of high school."
+Revealed stressors and cognitive distortions such as; low belongingness, guilt, worthlessness, heartbroken, feeling of pain, blaming self and others.